 If you can, try to work around the times when others want to rent an RV.
 If you’re planning on heading out West, or renting your RV from out West, choose a time in the Winter.
 You can even fly out to an area where the weather is warmer and rent your RV from there.
 Another time to consider is the holidays.
 Many people want to be at home and prices for renting an RV may be lower.

-Rental marketplaces like RVShare are made up of all different RV owners who offer their campers to rent by the day.
+Rental marketplaces are made up of all different RV owners who offer their campers to rent by the day.
 Some of these owners decide to include certain amenities like bedding, pots and pans, or bike racks.
 Some don’t.
 To save money, look at each listing and check which amenities are included and which aren’t.
 Then, ask others in your social circle to let you borrow items or bring you own!

 Saving Money While Enjoying Your RV Rental